UPPMAX/programming_formalisms/learning_line.md

 ## Functions to be developed for The Big Project

- * At days 'Data structures' and 'Optimization'
+ * At days 'Data structures' and 'Optimisation'

 These are barely (sometimes purposefully vague!) suggestions: